amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 2. **Patient Variability** – ECG signals with the same arrhythmia label can differ substantially between individuals.
 This inter-patient variability reduces robustness to unseen patients.

 ![different_people_ecg_variability](Figures/different_people_MIT-BIH.png)
 Figure 1 – ECG Variability Across People.
 Top row: Normal beats (N), middle row: Premature ventricular contractions (V), bottom row: Atrial premature beats (A).
-All signals are recorded using MLII from the MIT-BIH dataset.
+All signals are recorded using MLII from different recordings of the MIT-BIH dataset.

 3. **Dataset Bias** – Training datasets often exhibit bias in both demographic representation and arrhythmia types.
 In the MIT-BIH dataset, over **80%** of beats are normal, and most arrhythmic beats are premature ventricular contractions (PVCs).
 This imbalance causes many models to overfit common patterns while underperforming on rare arrhythmias.
 Supervised learning is fundamentally limited to the labels provided in the training set and cannot produce labels outside of it.
 Additionally, labeling standards vary across datasets, limiting cross-dataset generalization.